sdc-china/IDA-doc/_posts/2018-03-06-test-write-js-command.md

 2. Enter the javascript command info.

    **Notes** The scope field has two options, the private means the command can be used only in current project, the public means the command can be used in other projects.
-By default the value is private.You can pass the {Parameters.XXX} as part of verblization  which you define  the parameter in this js.
+By default the value is private.You can pass the {Parameters.XXX} as part of verblization  which you define  the parameter in this js.XXX is the parameter name you define in this custom js.

    ![][test_js_command_info]